mikehentges/mikehentges.github.io/_posts/2022-08-20-blog-creation.md

 ### The first attempt

 My initial technology stack utilized [Ghost](https://ghost.org/) for CRM and [Gatsby](https://www.gatsbyjs.com/) as the site generator.
 Ghost's page editor is great - easy to use and powerful.
 But, the connection between Ghost and Gatsby was a little clunky.
 I also struggled with the formatting and structure I wanted.
-I didn't have a solid background in HTML and CSS, which made the jump to learning [React](https://reactjs.org/)-based Gatsby toolset difficult for me.
+I didn't have a solid background in HTML and CSS, which made the jump to learning the [React](https://reactjs.org/)-based Gatsby toolset difficult for me.

 After spinning my wheels for a while, I eventually just pulled out Gatsby and went with a pure Ghost site.
 Controlling the layout was more manageable, and I could make a structure I was happy with - pushing the site through Gatsby didn't add much value.